Thursday, November 4, 2010

 Thursday, June 10, 2010

-The AIA has done a great job advertising on the radio and news programs promoting their site and it is working, because today's web savvy clients are calling with the same 20 questions for me, so I thought I would take a moment to give you:
+The AIA has done a great job promoting their site and it is clearly working, because today's web-savvy clients are calling me at Clawson Architects with the same 20 questions!
+So I thought I would take a moment to give you:

 Site unseen, the most important issues and considerations are your goals and your budget.